Discover DBCC CheckIdent: Top 5 Usage

 3. Custom Identity Seeds

-You may specify a unique beginning value for the identity column using the RESEED option.
-If you need to align and identify information across tables or databases, this might be useful.
+Using the RESEED option, you may specify a unique beginning value for the identity column.
+This might be useful if you need to align and identify information across tables or databases.

 4. Recovery from Errors